 1. The Society shall be called the “International Society for Hip Arthroscopy” (‘ISHA’) and will be taken as formed on 18th May 2008 in Paris, France.
 As proposed and confirmed by the ISHA Board of Directors and ratified by the general membership, the society name was changed to “ISHA: The Hip Preservation Society” on 13th October 2017.

-2. The vision of the Society is to be the premier international society for education and research in arthroscopic hip surgery
+2. The Mission of the Societyis to be the premier international society for education and research in arthroscopic and open hip preservation surgery.

-3. The mission of the Society is to achieve its vision through meetings, discussions and publications.
+3. The Vision of the Society is to achieve its mission through meetings, discussions and publications.

 4. Description.
-ISHA is a non-profit-making Society which aims to stimulate research and education in hip arthroscopic surgery and thereby expand the network of healthcare professionals undertaking the procedure safely.
+ISHA is a non-profit-making Society which aims to stimulate research and education in hip arthroscopic and open hip preservation surgery and thereby expand the network of healthcare professionals undertaking the procedure safely.